Phthalates Impact Fertility and Fetal Development

 By Beth Martin, FNTP Not many people *want* to eat liver.
 I get it.
 There are nutrient-dense foods that taste delicious, like salmon.
 And there are nutrient-dense foods that have a decent reputation, like kale.
 And then there’s liver.
 Despite its unpopularity, I am...

-Checks and Balances: Vitamin D, hormonal health and copper
+Checks and Balances: Vitamin D, Hormonal Health and Copper

 By Sara Russell, Ph.D., FNTP Vitamin D is so ubiquitous in today’s healthcare that it has almost become the medical equivalent of Halloween candy.
 Yes, low levels of the vitamin are connected to an increased incidence of certain illnesses, but is vitamin D depletion a...